laconbass/iai-oop/README.md

 ## ~~constructors~~ builders

-Research about creational design patterns and cross out definitions that refer specifically to classes (key #1):

-* ~~*Abstract Factory*:  Creates an instance of several families of classes.
-Provide an interface for creating families of related or dependent objects without specifying their concrete classes.~~
-* *Builder*: Separates object construction from its representation.
-Separate the construction of a complex object from its representation so that the same construction processes can create different representations.
-* ~~*Factory Method*: Creates an instance of several derived classes.
-Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.~~
-* *Prototype*: A fully initialized instance to be copied or cloned.
-Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.
-* ~~*Singleton*: A class of which only a single instance can exist.
-Ensure a class only has one instance, and provide a global point of access to it.~~

-*prototype* and *builder* are the patterns that do not rely specifically on the class concept by definition.
+Research about creational design patterns and cross out definitions that refer specifically to the concept of *classes*. *Prototype* and *Builder* are the patterns that do not rely specifically on the class concept by definition.
 In fact, JavaScript implements both natively:

 * The prototype pattern, through the native `Object`.
 See on the ECMA 5.1 specification:

   * [*prototype* definition](http://www.ecma-international.org/ecma-262/5.1/#sec-4.3.5)
   * [`Object.create` alghoritm](http://www.ecma-international.org/ecma-262/5.1/#sec-15.2.3.5)

             // prototype is a fully initialized instance of Object. var prototype = {
               // ...
             };
             // create a new object with specified prototype var object = Object.create( prototype );

-* The builder pattern, allowing the use of a function as an object's ~constructor~ when invoked with the `new` keyword (aka. *constructor pattern*).
+* The builder pattern, allowing the use of a function as an object's ~~constructor~~ when invoked with the `new` keyword (aka. *constructor pattern*).
 As said previously, the use of the `new` keyword should be completely eliminated so this pattern should be avoided.

         // the function builder separates object construction from
         // its representation (aka instance)